uzziahlin/openai/README.md

 # OpenAI Go SDK
-This is This is an unofficial Go SDK for interacting with the OpenAI API, which allows you to leverage the power of OpenAI's models like GPT-4 within your Go applications.
+This is an unofficial Go SDK for interacting with the OpenAI API, which allows you to leverage the power of OpenAI's models like GPT-4 within your Go applications.
 This SDK aims to simplify the process of integrating OpenAI's API with your projects by providing an easy-to-use interface.

 **Note**: This SDK is not officially supported by OpenAI and comes with no warranty.